Climate and Weather of Sri Lanka

-Sri Lanka, with its variations of tropical climates, is characterized by varied rainfall periods and amounts of precipitation.
-This leads to distinctions between a rainforest climate, tropical savannah climate, and a tropical monsoon climate.
+Sri Lanka, due to its variations in tropical climates, has different rainfall patterns and amounts of precipitation.
+This therefore creates differences between a rainforest climate, tropical savannah climate, and a tropical monsoon climate.

-Although Sri Lanka welcomes visitors year-round, the presence of two rainy seasons often generates confusion regarding the optimal time to visit.
-When we look into the monsoon periods, they reveal the following: The Yala Monsoon brings rain to the west, southwest, and inland areas from the end of April to September.
-The Maha Monsoon ensures rainfall along the east coast from October to March.
+Although Sri Lanka welcomes visitors throughout the year, the two rainy seasons sometimes make people confused about when to visit.
+The monsoon periods can be summarized below: the Yala Monsoon brings rain to the west, southwest, and inland areas from the end of April to September, while the Maha Monsoon affects the east coast from October to March.

-It's crucial to note that from December to March, Sri Lanka enters its high season, and prices tend to increase.
-On the other hand, May to August constitutes the low season due to the Yala rainy season.
-However, with pleasant weather in the north and east, and with prices reduced across the nation, this period might present a great opportunity to explore Sri Lanka.
+Worth noting is that from December and March, Sri Lanka falls within its high season and prices are relatively higher.
+From May up to August, the country experiences the low season due to Yala monsoon.
+However, with pleasant weather in the north and east and reduced prices across the country, this period may present a great opportunity to explore Sri Lanka.

 1. Yearly average minimum and maximum temperatures